Daniel-KM/Omeka-S-module-Generic/README.md

 ===================================

+> **IMPORTANT**: The module Generic was replaced by modules [Common] and [Easy Admin]
+> and kept only for compatibility until next Omeka S major version.
+It won’t be
+> updated any more.

 > __New versions of this module and support for Omeka S version 3.0 and above
 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__